vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Pipes/Falsum-Pipes/00_falsum-pipes.md

 Falsum Pipes are Pipes transforming the generated falsum into another form.

 They usually have an influence on the whole falsum object and are populating these changes in depth (possibly nested fields).

-## Description

-Falsum Pipe is technically a function taking the given Falsum (as an object) and truning it into another object (usually Object, but can be also done also for reductions).

 ## What really Falsum Pipes are

+Falsum Pipe is technically a function taking the given Falsum (as an object) and truning it into another object (usually Object, but can be used for object or array reductions).

 In the two following examples, you can see what Falsum Pipe might look like.
-At both of them, you can see they can be very simple but very useful.
+At both of them, you can see they can be very simple but very powerful.

 === "Plain example"